-Results of the 2012 northern Kivalliq muskox survey confirm an increase from the July 1999 abundance estimates (Figure 7).
+Results of the 2012 northern Kivalliq muskox survey are still in the analysis stage but clearly indicate an increase from the July 1999 abundance estimates (Figure 10).
 Initial estimates show the northern Kivalliq muskox population to have increased from an estimated 1,522 (SE = 331; CV = 0.22) in July 1999 to 2,341 (SE = 275; CV = 0.12) in July 2012.
-As with the central Kivalliq population, survey observations also suggest an expansion in the subpopulations geographic distribution eastward.
-Once again, these results should be used with caution as more extensive statistical analysis of the July 2012 results are being conducted along with the July 2017 northern Kivalliq Muskox survey results.
+As with the central Kivalliq population, survey observations (Figure 7) also suggest an expansion in the subpopulations geographic distribution eastward (Figure 8).
+Once again, these results should be used with caution as more extensive statistical analysis of the July 2012 results are ongoing as a completion to the July 2017 northern Kivalliq Muskox survey program.
 The complete reassessment of the July 1999, 2010, and 2016 central Kivalliq muskox surveys and the July 1999, 2000, 2012 and 2017 northern Kivalliq muskox surveys utilizing the double observer pair sight-resight and distance sampling analysis procedure is nearing completion and will be provided to all stake holders in the form of a GN File Report on or about April 2018.

 The GN DOE has met as recently as October 2017 to discuss all preliminary results and draft estimates with the Kivalliq Wildlife Board and its representatives from the communities of Arviat, Whale Cove, Rankin Inlet, Baker Lake, Chesterfield Inlet, Repulse Bay, and Coral Harbour.
-During this meeting it was agreed that until the northern Kivalliq muskox survey results are ready, no decision will be made concerning the adjustment of either the subpopulations TAH and/or the addition of any NQLs.
+During this meeting it was agreed that until the northern Kivalliq muskox survey results are ready, no decision will be made concerning the adjustment of either the subpopulations TAH and/or NQL.